ravi00pathak/Game_in_c/README.md

 # Game_in_c
-This is a simple game created in c - language. you don't have to do anything to run it. simple run this program in the IDE.
+This is a simple game created in c - language. you don't have to do anything to run it, simple run this program in the IDE(I suggest TurboC++).
 :)------------------(: